Prefer colored artwork? You can toggle between sprites and artwork using the button on the lower right.

 Evolution will occur at set times, based on when the previous evolution occurred.
 The times are as follows:

 The timer ticks as long as your Digimon isn't frozen or in backup, and will even progress during sleep.
 So long as you don’t completely neglect your Digimon, you are pretty much guaranteed to reach Stage IV.
 Stage V requires battling to reach, and these battles must be completed within 36 hours of it evolving.
 Additionally, not only do you have to battle, but you have to have a good win percentage.
 The minimum win percentages for Stages V and VI is 40%, but a higher win percentage increases chances of evolving further.
 Having an 80% Win Ratio will guarantee evolution into Stages V and VI, but you must also meet get 1 or fewer Care Mistakes for stage VI.
-The times above are the official times from Bandai, but you may experience minor variances.
-Evolution into Stage VI is based on care mistakes and Stage VI+ is only achievable through Jogress for a specific Digimon.
+Evolution into Stage VI is based on care mistakes and Stage VI+ is only achievable through Jogress for specific Digimon.
 If you have a Digimon capable of Jogress, you must do a communication battle with the appropriate opponent for the evolution to occur.
 Stage VI+ Digimon cannot evolve further.

-Upon evolution, the following stats will reset to 0: Care Mistakes, Trainings, Overfeeds, Sleep Disturbances, Overdoses, Injuries and your number of Battles.
+Upon evolution, the following stats will reset: Care Mistakes, Trainings, Overfeeds, Sleep Disturbances, Overdoses, Injuries and your number of Battles for evolution.
 Win Ratio will persist across all evolutions.

 Note: There is not actually any separate distinction for Stage VI+ Digimon on this device, they are internally the same stage as Stage VI Digimon.
 This guide refers to them as Stage VI+ regardless for the sake of clarity.